YES X : "Understanding Deep Learning: Generalization, Approximation and Optimization"

 The aim of the workshop is to give a balanced representation of the most recent advances on these topics, from theory to applications, and spanning both statistics, optimization and machine learning topics.
 The workshop targets primarily (but not exclusively) young researchers, in particular PhD students, postdocs and junior early stage researchers.
-The workshop will take place over 4 days and consists of tutorial courses given by four world experts in the field, each being comprised of roughly of 3 hours of lectures.
+The workshop will take place over 4 days and consists of tutorial courses and invited talks given by world experts in the field.
+The tutorial courses will each consist of roughly of 3 hours of lectures and the invited talks will be 1 hour.
 Furthermore, some of the junior participants will be given the opportunity to present their current work during the workshop by giving a short (30 minutes) oral presentation and possibly poster presentations (depending on the number of submissions).

 |Paulo de Andrade Serra||TU Eindhoven|

 |Rui Pires da Silva Castro||TU Eindhoven|

 |Tim van Erven||Leiden University|

 |Botond Szabo||Leiden University|